Updated on 4 March 2025

 Prazeres Cemetery, an Evocation in a Tomb

-In order to find the second evocation that we propose to you, we have to head to the Prazeres Cemetery, in Campo de Ourique.
-Here, in the crossing of the street 3A and the street 26, we find the tomb no. 5687 of Cândido Rodrigues, built between 1915 and 1917, that displays a tile panel where Our Lady of Nazaré and the Miracle of D. Fuas Roupinho are represented.
+In order to find the third evocation that we propose to you, we have to head to the Prazeres Cemetery, in Campo de Ourique.
+Here, in the intersection of the street 3A and the street 26, we find the tomb no. 5687 of Cândido Rodrigues, built between 1915 and 1917, which displays a tile panel where Our Lady of Nazaré and the Miracle of D. Fuas Roupinho are represented.

 The project doesn’t show a date nor descriptive document that allows us to know the intention of who ordered it.
 However, the choice of this type of iconography so specific and uncommon in the region of Lisbon certainly results from a devotion or a personal connection of the owner with Nazaré, a fact that is indicated in the documentation available in the archive we’ve consulted.